laderast/BMI535slides/06_Intro_to_Docker.md

 ## Broad Institute GATK Docker Image

+For more information about the Docker container:

 https://hub.docker.com/r/broadinstitute/gatk

+To download the image, I ran:

 ```
 docker pull broadinstitute/gatk
 ```

+## `docker run`

+We will be using `docker run` to use our container.
+It works like a unix shell - we will open up an interactive terminal and then run `gatk` code inside the container.

+The way you use a container varies - you'll need to check the documentation for each container.

+Some of them run as `services`, such as the `rocker` containers, which runs in the background on your machine and you'll access them via a your browser.

 ## Docker Volumes

 Volumes let you use files and folders outside of the built in container file system.
+In our `docker run` statement, we'll make the following volume.

 ```
 -v ~/BMI535:/gatk/my_data